Paying down debt can be a long, hard road. Make it easier with some simple tricks. You’ll be surprised what happens when you break up your paycheck!

 How To Use Laziness to Your Advantage

-Retirement
+Automate Retirement

-Unless you’ve already cut all your frivolous spending and still have no money left each month, you need to set this up now.
-Start with just 1% of your paycheck if you’re nervous about it.
+So unless you’ve already cut all your frivolous spending and still have no money left each month, you need to set this up now.

-Remember that this comes out of your paycheck before you pay any taxes.
-So you won’t even be missing the entire 1%.
+(Remember that this comes out of your paycheck before you pay any taxes.
+So you won’t even be missing the entire 1%.)

 And if your employee offers a match, you’re passing up free money!
 Only a crazy person would do that.

-Healthcare
+Automate Healthcare

 If you have a family, you probably have medical bills.

-The Debt Account
+The Debt Destroying Account

 We use Chase bank for checking, and love how easy it is to do most of our banking online.